ZannisVidalis/MyStudies-re-design/README.md

 The implementation of redesign the MyStudies.uoa.gr page of the University of Athens website, in order to better serve the needs of the students and faculty, as a project in "Human-Computer Interaction" course.
 Within the Mystudies webpage, the students can view the Curriculum of their Department, register for courses, see their grades and apply for certificates. <br/><br/>Here are some before and after screenshots of the page: <br/>

+<br/> <br/>
+The implementation of redesign the MyStudies.uoa.gr page of the University of Athens website in order to better serve the needs of students and faculty, as a project in "Human-Computer Interaction" course.
+Within the Mystudies webpage, the students can view the Curriculum of their Department, register for courses, see their grades and apply for certificates.
+The evaluation of the previous website has taken place, and the new one was created, taking into account Nielsen's 10 usability principles.

+The implementation and the results are explained on this pdf.
+[ReadMe.pdf](https://github.com/Vicky-Christofilopoulou/MyStudies-re-design/files/14550704/ReadMe.pdf)

 ## Contributors of the project :
 * [Zannis Vidalis](https://github.com/ZannisVidalis)